apache/incubator-hugegraph/README.md

 We welcome all contributions to HugeGraph, please see [`How to Contribute`](CONTRIBUTING.md) & [Guidelines](https://hugegraph.apache.org/docs/contribution-guidelines/) for more information.
-Here are some ways you can help,
+Here are some ways you can help:

 - Tutorials + Blogposts: We always want to find ways to improve the user experience and sharing uses for HugeGraph is a huge help.